Daksh-404/MLH-Web3-BUILD-NEAR/README.md

 ## ⚽Goal

-The goal is to eliminate the barriers that have traditionally hindered crypto's growth and adoption, thereby making it more accessible to a wider range of people, at the same time ensuring privacy and security.
+The goal is to eliminate the barriers that have traditionally hindered crypto's growth and adoption, thereby making it more accessible to a wider range of people while ensuring privacy and security.

 ## 🔒Assumption